Anas-Hagras/d-blog/README.md

 This project automates the process of generating and publishing social media content for blog posts.
 When new blog posts are added to your repository, the system automatically:

-1. 🔍 Detects new pages
+1. 🔍 Detects new posts
 2. ✍️ Generates tailored social media content for each platform
 3. 🔄 Creates a pull request with the generated content
 4. 🚀 After merging, publishes the content to configured social media platforms